Was that bollard once a cannon?

 Where did the old iron cannon come from?

 Many would have been sold for scrap by the Office of Ordnance, a department of the Board of Ordnance, which was responsible for the development, testing and supply of cannon for military use in England (and later for Britain) from 1597 until it was succeeded by the Ordnance Board in 1855 (Skentelbery, 1965).
 It is surprising to find that during this period the Royal Navy did not own the "great guns" which armed the Navy's warships.
 They were supplied by the Board of Ordnance, and installed in the warships from depots of cannon designed for "sea service".
 Names like Gun Wharf, at Wapping, Portsmouth and Chatham are a reminder of this system.
 When a warship was paid off, her guns were often sent ashore and returned to the Ordnance depot.

 Sales of unwanted military scrap were advertised by notices in the press, and a search of the London Gazette locates many.
-The sales were usually by sealed tender for large lots, rather than a public auction or sale "by inch of candle".
+The sales were usually by sealed tender for large lots, rather than a public auction.
 Even during the Napoleonic wars the Office of Ordnance was selling large amounts of unwanted cannon and shot.
 For example, this entry in the London Gazette of 2 July 1803 (Issue 15598):